lmd-code/phpmdcompiler/README.md

 SAVE/CREATE OUTPUT FILE?
 [Y/N]  > Y
 ```

-## Running the Compiler from a Server-side Script {#running-the-compiler-from-a-server-side-script}
+## Running the Compiler from a Server-side Script

 If you would prefer to run the compiler from a web-accesible server-side script, then please view the example code in `demo/example.phps` and review the class documentation below.